-- Conservatively estimate revenues and expenditures consistent with realistic expectations of performance and continue to improve efficiency & effectiveness of all County programs; - Present a budget that maintains an acceptable level of service, but enables policy review of service level changes and provides for full disclosure of needs to the public. - Honor the fiscal policies approved by the Board.
+Conservatively estimate revenues and expenditures consistent with realistic expectations of performance and continue to improve efficiency & effectiveness of all County programs;

+- Present a budget that maintains an acceptable level of service, but enables policy review of service level changes and provides for full disclosure of needs to the public. - Honor the fiscal policies approved by the Board.
 The financial strength of Forsyth County can be directly attributed to the discipline and forethought inherent in the following policies:

 18% Debt Ceiling - The Board recognizes that the wise use of debt financing is critical to maintaining the County's strong financial position.
-If approved by the Board, the ratio of debt service to total General Fund expenditures would be 15.86%.
-Taking all annually budgeted funds into consideration, the ratio of debt service to total budgeted expenditures would be 15.44%.
+If approved by the Board, the ratio of debt service to total General Fund expenditures would be 17.7%.
+Taking all annually budgeted funds into consideration, the ratio of debt service to total budgeted expenditures would be 17.2%.

 Recent State policy changes add some additional pressure to the County's debt ceiling by reducing pass through funds from the Department of Health and Human Services.
+For example, the Department of Social Services expenditure budget for FY19 is \$42,116,818 compared to the FY18 Adopted Budget of \$45,404,153 and the FY17 Adopted Budget of \$55,929,826.
 DHHS no longer sends the funds for Medicaid transportation and child care subsidies to the counties for payment to service providers, rather they will be paid directly from the State system.
-The revenue and offsetting expenditure reduction is approximately \$10 million.
+The revenue and offsetting expenditure reduction was approximately \$10 million in FY18 and is another \$3 million for FY19.

 While this change is positive, the debt as a percentage of the lower total expenditure number increases.
-Early projections suggest that debt levels may drift slightly over the 18% ceiling for a period of approximately four years if the Board moves forward with the projects outlined in the Capital Improvement Plan (CIP).
+Projections suggest that debt levels may drift slightly over the 18% ceiling for a period of approximately four years if the Board moves forward with the projects outlined in the Capital Improvement Plan (CIP).
 On a positive note the County's capital maintenance plan is well-funded, avoiding long-term problems of deferred maintenance.

 14% Target Fund Balance - The County maintains an adequate fund balance to meet cash flow demands throughout the year and to ensure that funds are available in the event of an emergency or other unforeseen circumstances.
 Funds available are sufficient to operate the County for roughly a month and a half, assuming a period of no revenue collections.
 At year-end, funds in excess of the 14% target are earmarked for pay-go projects that are considered by the Board for funding on a case-by-case basis.
+Board-approved criteria for pay-go projects include debt reduction initiatives, economic development projects, and projects with a positive return on investment (ROI) that reduce operating costs in future years.

-Debt Leveling Plan - The Board earmarks the equivalent of 7.98 cents of the tax rate to retire debt for voter-approved bonds for educational and library facilities.
+Debt Leveling Plans - The Board has earmarked the equivalent of 7.98 cents of the tax rate to retire debt for voter-approved bonds for education, library, and parks facilities.

 This budget continues this set-aside to ensure that sufficient funds are available in future years for the purpose of retiring the debt service associated with the 2006 and 2008 education referendums, the library debt authorized in November of 2010, and the first of two plans associated with the November 2016 referenda.
-A summary of the debt-leveling plans is shown below:
+The FY19 Recommended Budget includes an additional 2.3 cents for the proposed Court Facilities financing through the issuance of Limited Obligation Bonds (LOBs), meaning 10.28 cents will now be earmarked for debt service.
+A summary of the debt-leveling plans is shown on the following page.